Homeowner and Host Tips

 The best short-term rental insurance doesn’t just cover you for the big things like a damaged floor or oven, it also makes it easy for you to make claims for items as small as a broken dish or remote control.

 Accidents and unexpected events are bound to happen.
-And when it comes to the security of your vacation rental and all of its amenities, you want to be able to trust that guests, homeowners, and your business are in safe hands.
+When it comes to the security of your vacation rental and all of its amenities, you want to be able to trust that guests, homeowners, and your business are in safe hands.

 Protect your business from costly damages with Safely’s short-term rental insurance.